Are you tired after teaching?

 It’s estimated that teachers make about 1,500 decisions every school day.
 When you combine those decisions with all the necessary self-regulation involved with teaching kids, it’s no wonder our willpower is gone by five o’clock.
 We are exhausted.

 A second reason teachers are tired is the effect of high-intensity emotions.
 High-intensity emotions like anger, frustration, excitement, and elation are physiologically taxing.
 Positive emotions arouse the same physiological response as negative ones: our heart rate increases, our sweat glands activate, and we startle easily.
 Since it activates our body’s stress response, high-intensity emotions–whether positive or negative–wear us out.

 Teachers are instructed to be enthusiastic in their lessons.
 Many teachers believe that to be their most effective, they must be energetic.
 They have to bring it!
 That might be true, but just know that your excitement, combined with your moments of anger, frustration, and even elation, will tire you out.

 Not surprisingly, worrying is linked to fatigue.
 When we worry, we imagine and anticipate negative events.
-Our stress level elevates and our body activates its fight-or-flight response.
-Our hearts beat faster, we sweat, and our immune systems prepare a response.
-As a result, we get tired.
+Our stress levels elevate and our bodies activate their fight-or-flight responses.
+Our hearts beat faster, we sweat, and our immune systems prepare to fend off threats.
+As a result, we get physically tired.

 Teachers worry for all sorts of reasons:

 - students aren’t learning